-For more information:
+Further information:

 Comprehensive descriptions of tool touch probes are available on the Internet at www.tastsysteme.de or in the Touch Probes brochure.
-TT 460

 Inspecting and optimizing machine accuracy

 - Calibrating rotary axes simply with KinematicsOpt (option)

 Accuracy requirements are becoming increasingly stringent, particularly in the area of 5-axis machining.
 Complex parts need to be manufactured with precision and reproducible accuracy even over long periods.